appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/appcircle-cli.md

 If you are still getting a connectivity error, you should check the network access between the host that runs `curl` and the Appcircle server.

-## Configure Appcircle CLI to Use Your Self-Hosted Appcircle Server
+## Configure CLI to Use Your Self-Hosted Server

 By default, Appcircle CLI is configured to interact with the Appcircle cloud.
 But with a few commands, you can change this behavior and use your own self-hosted Appcircle server with the CLI.